VirtusLab/scala-cli/website/docs/reference/cli-options.md

 [Internal]
 Whether to exit with code 0 if no key is passed

-### `--force-signing-externally`

-[Internal]
-When running Scala CLI on the JVM, force running scala-cli-singing using a native launcher or a JVM launcher

 ### Pgp scala signing options

 Available in commands: